ahmadrezafrh/Traffic-Flow-Measurement-Deep-Learning/README.md

 `python3 line_classification.py`

-## Stage 4 : Running a second-to-second video analysis
+## Stage 4 : Running a second-by-second video analysis

 In this stage we use all four models extracted above for visualising a second-to-second video analysing application.
 For running this code we have to use: